Trump pal Stone now recalls meeting with Russian about Clinton dirt

 Critics are wondering how such an unusual event could have slipped from their recollection, given the intense focus on Trump contacts with Russians and the allegations that the Russian government was helping the Trump campaign.

-"In multiple respects now, the testimony of Roger Stone appears inaccurate or deliberately misleading," said Rep. Adam Schiff, D-Calif., ranking Democrat on the House Intelligence Committee.
+"In multiple respects now, the testimony of Roger Stone appears inaccurate or deliberately misleading," said Rep. Adam Schiff of California, the ranking Democrat on the House Intelligence Committee.

 Stone, a veteran Republican political operative and former lobbyist for Trump, was an adviser to Trump's presidential campaign before leaving in 2015.